 The Institute for LGBT Studies funds Research Clusters that bring faculty, students, and community members together to investigate a common question or issue, in ways that enhance individuals' research agendas, build local and national alliances and generate public events at the University of Arizona and in Tucson.

-Three outstanding Research Clusters, which reflect the diversity of LGBT scholarship at UA, were awarded funding from the Institute for LGBT Studies for AY 2009-2010.
-They are:
+Four Research Clusters, which reflect the diversity of LGBT scholarship at UA, were awarded funding from the Institute for LGBT Studies for AY 2010-2011:

 LGBTQ Youth: Data Analysis, Interpretation, and Technical Transfer to Inform on a Research Agenda